splunk/vscode-extension-splunk-soar/README.md

 ## Features

 All features are targeted towards speeding up SOAR app development.
+Explicitly out-of-scope are features that assist with playbook development.
+For developing playbooks, the new Visual Playbook Editor (VPE) within SOAR is strongly recommended.

 ### App Installation